SumoLogic/sumologic-kubernetes-collection/deploy/helm/sumologic/README.md

-`image.pullPolicy` | Image pullPolicy for Sumo Logic docker container. | `IfNotPresent` `nameOverride` | Used to override the Chart name. | `Nil` `sumologic.setupEnabled` | If enabled, a pre-install hook will create Collector and Sources in Sumo Logic. | `true` `sumologic.cleanUpEnabled` | If enabled, a pre-delete hook will destroy kubernetes secret and Sumo Logic Collector. | `false` `sumologic.logs.enabled` | Set the enabled flag to false for disabling logs ingestion altogether. | `true` `sumologic.metrics.enabled` | Set the enabled flag to false for disabling metrics ingestion altogether. | `true` `sumologic.traces.enabled` | Set the enabled flag to true to enable tracing ingestion. _Tracing must be enabled for the account first.
+`image.pullPolicy` | Image pullPolicy for Sumo Logic docker container. | `IfNotPresent` `nameOverride` | Used to override the Chart name. | `Nil` `sumologic.setupEnabled` | If enabled, a pre-install hook will create Collector and Sources in Sumo Logic. | `true` `sumologic.cleanUpEnabled` | If enabled, a pre-delete hook will destroy Kubernetes secret and Sumo Logic Collector. | `false` `sumologic.logs.enabled` | Set the enabled flag to false for disabling logs ingestion altogether. | `true` `sumologic.metrics.enabled` | Set the enabled flag to false for disabling metrics ingestion altogether. | `true` `sumologic.traces.enabled` | Set the enabled flag to true to enable tracing ingestion. _Tracing must be enabled for the account first.
 Please contact your Sumo representative for activation details_ | `false`